Julia Trotzki

 1️⃣ Squeeze the half lime directly into the glass to get the fresh juice.

-2️⃣ Add the brown cane sugar or 2 cl syrup of your choice and stir briefly.
+2️⃣ Add brown cane sugar or 2 cl syrup of your choice and stir briefly.

 4️⃣ Fill the glass with crushed ice.
-If you only have ice cubes: Place them in a clean kitchen towel and crush them with a wooden spoon or a pan.
+If you only have ice cubes: Place them in a clean dish towel and smash them with a wooden spoon or a pan.

-5️⃣ Add the rum, top up with soda, and stir.
+5️⃣ Add rum, top up with soda, and stir.

 ➡ Tip:

-If you want a change, you can alter the flavor of the Mojito by omitting the brown sugar and using 2 cl syrup of your choice instead.
+If you're in the mood for variety, you can change the flavor of the Mojito by omitting the brown sugar and instead using 2 cl syrup of your choice.
 This gives the drink a whole new note!
 Here are a few ideas:

-🍓 Strawberry syrup for a fruity, sweeter variation
+🍓 Strawberry syrup for a fruity, sweeter version

 🥭 Mango syrup for an exotic touch